Biological Rhythms and the Body Clock - Part II:

 It is the changing day length that signals the changes of the seasons to the internal body clock.
 In all mammals, including humans, information regarding the day length reaches the brain by way of a neural pathway from the eye to the biological clock in the brain.
 Ref In winter, the shorter days cause changes in human metabolism that can result in depressed mood.

-When seasonal changes of mood prevent normal functioning, this becomses a problem for many people.
-For those where this problem becomes severe it is termed Seasonal Affective Disorder, also known by its acronym SAD.
+Seasonal changes of mood can prevent normal functioning for many people.
+When this problem becomes severe it is termed Seasonal Affective Disorder, also known by its acronym SAD.
 Sad is defined as a major depression with a seasonal pattern, or seasonal depression.
 Light therapy in winter can be used to make the days appear longer.
-This restores the summer pattern of sleep and metabolic activity, and restores the mood to a summer level.
+This restores a summer pattern of sleep and metabolic activity, and the mood reverts to that experienced in summer.

-One function of the body clock is to regulate the production of the hormone melatonin in the
+One function of the body clock in the brain is to regulate the production of the hormone

-Read more on studies with light therapy for major depression and bipolar depression
+Studies with Lo-LIGHT therapy lamps for non-seasonal major depression and bipolar depression.